ephraimduncan/awesome-developer-dictionary/README.md

 - **UAT (User Acceptance Testing)**: User Acceptance Testing (UAT) is one of the last stages of the software development life cycle.
 It is performed after the software has been thoroughly tested.
 It is sometimes known as End User Testing.
 UAT is a type of testing performed by the end user or the client to verify/accept the software system before moving the software application to the production environment.
 UAT is done in the final phase of testing after functional, integration and system testing is done.
 - **UI (User Interface)**: the point of human-computer interaction and communication in a device.
 - **unit testing**: In computer programming, unit testing is a software testing method by which individual units of source code—sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures—are tested to determine whether they are fit for use.
 Unit tests are typically automated tests written and run by software developers to ensure that a section of an application (known as the "unit") meets its design and behaves as intended.
 In procedural programming, a unit could be an entire module, but it is more commonly an individual function or procedure.
+- **unix**: Unix is a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix, whose development started in the 1970s at the Bell Labs research center by Ken Thompson, Dennis Ritchie, and others.
 - **UX (User Experience)**: is what a user of a particular product experiences when using that product.
 - **unary operator**: an operator that takes a single operand and performs an operation.
 - **URI (Uniform Resource Identifier)**: A Uniform Resource Identifier is a string of characters that unambiguously identifies a particular resource.
 To guarantee uniformity, all URIs follow a predefined set of syntax rules, but also maintain extensibility through a separately defined hierarchical naming scheme.